anushkundu/Crime-Pattern-Analysis/README.md

 The study utilizes statistical and data analysis techniques to visualise trends, categorization, and areas for potential intervention.
 Through these visualizations, the research seeks to provide actionable recommendations to Montgomery County's local police agencies, contributing to enhanced public safety.

+Common Libraries used –

+•	Numpy
+•	Pandas
+•	Seaborn
+•	Matplotlib

+Most used functions and object –

+•	Np.where() – For grouping and merging data.
+•	Value_counts() – to find the frequency of the item
+•	Countplot() – to plot the bar graph(X, Y axis and hue attributes                            changes according to the requirement).
+•	Container object – to present the precise count for each item and enhancing the granularity of the visualization.
+•	Color palette – is used for choosing the custom colour palette.
+•	Scatterplot() – to visualize the pictorial representation and maps.